June 22, 2021//Dan FabbriLast Updated: July 27, 2021

 Transparency of data usage in machine learning systems allows organizations to know where their data are stored, how their data are used in machine learning models, and if their data are combined with other data sets.
 Currently, once data are sent to a third-party vendor, healthcare organizations do not have visibility into what is done with the data.
 Better transparency ensures that healthcare data is protected and used only as intended.

 The FDA’s discussion paper indicates a shift in the regulatory framework is coming.
-Accountability, interpretability, and transparency will be at the focal point of the discussion to ensure that these technologies can be utilized to improve patient care, while understanding the risks to healthcare organizations and patient data.
+Accountability, interpretability, and transparency will be at the focal point of the discussion to ensure that artificial intelligence and machine learning technologies can be utilized to improve patient care, while understanding the risks to healthcare organizations and patient data.

 Dept. of Health & Human Servs., U.S. Food & Drug Admin., Proposed Regulatory Framework for Modification to Artificial Intelligence/Machine Learning (AI/ML) – Based Software as Medical Device (SaMD), Discussion Paper and Request for Feedback (Apr.
 2019), https://www.fda.gov/media/122535/download.